rlaffers/xstate-ninja/README.md

 - add Svelte integration
 - ~~add parent onto spawned actors (better hierarchy in the dropdown)~~
 - ~~add option to disable logging (in the production mode)~~
-- mark state nodes with invoked services with icons in the tracker
-- add icons to frames for marking spawned children
 - add Vue integration
 - ~~track invoked actors~~
 - ~~stopped spawned actor is not marked as dead~~